raccoote/Data-Structures/README.md

 ```
 The program prints a termination message and exits with a return code of 0, indicating successful execution.

+**8.Finish:**

-Displayed are the outcomes of the code tested on a modest file comprising 32,000 lines.
+Displayed are the outcomes of the code tested on a modest file comprising 32,000 lines, which appear both in terminal and in an outcome file.
 It's noteworthy that conducting tests on more substantial files (exceeding 2 GB) would yield more pronounced effects on the execution times and disparities among the various data structures.

 ![image](https://github.com/raccoote/Data-Structures/assets/74006924/5267962c-3cec-4c1d-877d-1455228b8cf5)